-There was a Saxon royal manor here as early as 857 AD, After the Norman invasion the manor was held by the Crevecoeur family (literal translation, "breakheart"), who rebuilt the manor as a stone dwelling.
+There was a Saxon royal manor here as early as 857 AD, After the Norman invasion, the manor was held by the Crevecoeur family (literal translation, "breakheart"), who rebuilt the manor as a stone dwelling.
 That early castle saw action during the turbulent conflict between King Stephen and Queen Maud, and in 1139 Stephen captured it from Maud's supporters.

 From 1278 the castle belonged to the crown.
 In that year Edward I began building the barbican and the unusual fortified mill.
 Edward gave Leeds Castle as a dower gift to both his wives, Eleanor and Margaret, thus starting a tradition that frequently saw the castle owned by the queen of England.

-In the 17th century the castle was sold to Sir Anthony St. Leger, whose descendants built an estate house on the largest of the islands in Leeds lake.
+In the 17th century, the castle was sold to Sir Anthony St. Leger, whose descendants built an estate house on the largest of the islands in Leeds lake.
 This house was later sold to the Culpeper family, who successfully managed to support both sides in the Civil War and the subsequent Restoration.

 The castle is set on a pair of small islands in a large lake.
 The lake is probably not natural, it was created sometime before 1272.
 The bulk of the buildings are still as they were laid out by Edward I, with later additions by Henry VIII, and a good deal of Victorian work to make the effect a bit prettier and less fortress-like!

 The extensive parkland surrounding the castle was landscaped in the early 18th century.
 Many of the trees that were planted then still remain.
 The park is split by streams and lakes that are home to over 30 species of waterfowl.
 The Duckery provides habitat for ducks, geese, and swans.
-There is a lovely woodland garden, at its best in spring when daffodils, narcissi, and anenomies are in bloom, and an English Cottage Garden.
+There is a lovely woodland garden, at its best in spring when daffodils, narcissi, and anemones are in bloom, and an English Cottage Garden.
 Leeds Castle is also home to the National Collection of Bergamot.

 Younger children especially will enjoy the maze, which exits through an underground grotto with appropriately eerie lighting effects.
 They will also enjoy the regular falconry exhibitions involving birds of prey from the aviary.
 There is a pay and play golf course, hot air balloon flights, a vineyard, dog collar museum, craft centre, and 'Go Ape', a high wire forest adventure area.

 The castle hosts a year-round schedule of special events, including open-air concerts, a vintage car gathering, firework display, and ballooning festival.

-England, ME17 1PL
+Address: Maidstone, Kent, England, ME17 1PL

 Attraction Type: Castle